- Oil paint and sand on plywood

 - Support: 635 x 762 mm

 frame: 665 x 792 x 47 mm

-Most of Nicholson’s work, throughout her life, was either of flowers or of landscape.
+Throughout her life, most of Nicholson’s work depicted either flowers or landscape.
 This painting was made during a holiday on the Northumberland coast.
 It is typical in its reduction of the scene to a few simple areas of colour.
 Despite this abstraction it is still very evocative, not least because of her application of real sand to the paint denoting the beach.
-Nicholson’s paintings have an air of freshness and of the back-to-basics attitude on which she based her whole lifestyle.
+Nicholson’s paintings have an air of freshness and of the back-to-basics attitude upon which she based her lifestyle.

 Gallery label, September 2016